hwang207/mpg_java/README.md

 * Datasets are in 'LIBSVM' format

 ## Configurations
-* The configurations of MPG framework can be found in [mpg_config.properties](https://github.com/hwang207/mpg_java/blob/master/mpg_java/src/main/resources/edu/uic/cs/purposeful/mpg/mpg_config.properties)
+* The configurations of MPG framework can be found in [mpg_config.properties](https://github.com/hwang207/mpg_java/blob/master/mpg_java/config/mpg_config.properties)
-* 'k_percent' for Precision@k is defined in [mpg_precision_at_k_config.properties](https://github.com/hwang207/mpg_java/blob/master/mpg_java/src/main/resources/edu/uic/cs/purposeful/mpg/target/binary/precision/mpg_precision_at_k_config.properties)
+* 'k_percent' for Precision@k is defined in [mpg_precision_at_k_config.properties](https://github.com/hwang207/mpg_java/blob/master/mpg_java/config/mpg_precision_at_k_config.properties)
-* If you are using MPG as a Maven dependency, and want to change any configuration above, you need to create your configuration 'extension' file(s) to override the existing one(s), and put it/them into the following specified folders:
+* If you are using MPG as a Maven dependency, you need to copy these files to 'config' folder in your own root folder.
-  **edu/uic/cs/purposeful/mpg/mpg_config.properties.extension**
-  *(for example, it contains 'show_running_tracing=false' to override the default 'show_running_tracing=true')*

-  **edu/uic/cs/purposeful/mpg/target/binary/precision/mpg_precision_at_k_config.properties.extension**
-  *(for example, it contains 'k_percent=0.9' to override the default 'k_percent=0.5')*

 ## Citation (BibTeX)
 @inproceedings{wang2015adversarial,